jmsdnns/blag/content/tech/decorators/index.md

 # Decorator Syntax

-Here is the `meow` funciton again, with the wrapper applied immediately after definition.
+Here is the `meow` function again, with the wrapper applied immediately after definition.

 ```python
 def meow(n):